 The importance of filing timely

 The IRS has gotten serious about 1099-MISC and 1099-NEC due dates.
 Penalties have risen significantly and they apply separately to copies sent to recipients (i.e. vendors) and the IRS.
-Companies can face penalties for late filing that can be as high as $560 for each 1099-MISC or 1099-NEC sent late to a recipient PLUS another $560 for each form not filed timely with the IRS.
+Penalties for late filing that can be as high as $560 for each 1099-MISC or 1099-NEC sent late to a recipient PLUS another $560 for each form not filed timely with the IRS.
 This article only looks at filing deadlines for Form 1099-MISC and Form 1099-NEC.
+See our blog article on IRS penalties for more information on penalties.

 RECIPIENT 1099-MISC and 1099-NEC due dates